ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr-multitarget.md

 {: #ha-rhel-hana-sr-mtgt-conn}

 1. Use the information in [Creating the workspace](/docs/sap?topic=sap-ha-vsi#ha-vsi-create-workspace) to create another workspace in a different geographic location or region.
 1. Create subnets and make sure that the IP ranges don't overlap with any subnet of the workspace that hosts the virtual server instances for the cluster.
-For more information, see [Creating subnets](/docs/sap?topic=sap-ha-vsi#ha-vsi-create-subnets).
+For more information, see [Creating private network subnets](/docs/sap?topic=sap-ha-vsi#ha-vsi-create-subnets).
 1. Set up {{site.data.keyword.cloud}} connections up in both workspaces and activate *Enable IBM Transit Gateway*.
-For more information, see [Creating {{site.data.keyword.cloud}} connections](/docs/power-iaas?topic=power-iaas-cloud-connections#create-cloud-connections).
+For more information, see [Creating Power Virtual Server Cloud Connections](/docs/power-iaas?topic=power-iaas-cloud-connections#create-cloud-connections).
-1. Deploy an {{site.data.keyword.cloud}} Transit Gateway to interconnect the two IBM {{site.data.keyword.powerSys_notm}} workspaces.
+1. Deploy an {{site.data.keyword.cloud_notm}} Transit Gateway to interconnect the two IBM {{site.data.keyword.powerSys_notm}} workspaces.

-   {{site.data.keyword.cloud}} Transit Gateway enables the interconnection of IBM {{site.data.keyword.powerSys_notm}}, {{site.data.keyword.cloud}} classic, and Virtual Private Cloud (VPC) infrastructures and keeps data within the {{site.data.keyword.cloud}} networks.
-For more information about planning and deploying {{site.data.keyword.cloud}} Transit Gateway, see [Planning for {{site.data.keyword.cloud}} Transit Gateway](/docs/transit-gateway?topic=transit-gateway-helpful-tips) and [Ordering {{site.data.keyword.cloud}} Transit Gateway](/docs/transit-gateway?topic=transit-gateway-ordering-transit-gateway).
+   {{site.data.keyword.cloud_notm}} Transit Gateway enables the interconnection of IBM {{site.data.keyword.powerSys_notm}}, {{site.data.keyword.cloud_notm}} classic, and Virtual Private Cloud (VPC) infrastructures and keeps data within the {{site.data.keyword.cloud_notm}} networks.
+For more information about planning and deploying {{site.data.keyword.cloud_notm}} Transit Gateway, see [Planning for {{site.data.keyword.cloud_notm}} Transit Gateway](/docs/transit-gateway?topic=transit-gateway-helpful-tips) and [Ordering {{site.data.keyword.cloud_notm}} Transit Gateway](/docs/transit-gateway?topic=transit-gateway-ordering-transit-gateway).
    {: note}

 1. To add the connections to your transit gateway to establish network connectivity between your IBM {{site.data.keyword.powerSys_notm}}, open [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.